GiladFisher/networking_final/README.md

 ```bash
 pip install pyshark pandas matplotlib
 ```
+Get examples of traffic recordings in the resources directory via the Google Drive link.

 ## Usage
 Simply replace the path in the arguments for recording_to_csv() with the path your own PCAP file and desired csv path and run the script.
 The script will output a bar graph of the data.